Updated: 3.3.2023:

 Assuming these trends hold, new residents should generate incremental demand for housing going forward.

-Why did the Las Vegas market surge 50% in 2 years?
+Why did the Las Vegas market surge 50% during the pandemic?

 iBuyers, Institutional Investors and Pandemic Migration...